Extended Riemannian Geometry I: Local Double Field Theory: Examples

 \subsection{Example: Generalized geometry}

 It is well known that the appropriate geometric structure underlying generalized geometry on a manifold $M$ is the symplectic Lie 2-algebroid $\CM:=\CV_2(M)$ of $\NN$-degree 2.
+Recall that this is the Vinogradov algebroid that underlies the exact Courant algebroid $TM\oplus T^*M$.

 The antisymmetrized derived bracket is simply the Courant bracket, see equations \eqref{eq:ass_Courant_algebra}.
 The resulting Lie 2-algebra is the semidirect product of the Lie algebra of diffeomorphism, regarded trivially as a Lie 2-algebra, and the abelian Lie 2-algebra of gauge transformations of the curving 2-form of a trivial abelian gerbe.
 The transformation law for tensors reads as

-The extended metric here and how it arises from a diagonal metric via $B$-field transformation was already discussed in \ref{ssec:generalised_geometry}.
+The extended metric here and how it arises from a diagonal metric via $B$-field transformation was already discussed in section \ref{ssec:generalised_geometry}.
 We have

 with inverse

 The action of an extended vector $X\acton \CH$ yields the action of diffeomorphisms on the metric as well as the combined action of diffeomorphisms and gauge transformations on the 2-form potential $B$.
 As in the two cases before, the extended Lie derivative transforms the top form $\dd x^1\wedge \ldots \wedge \dd x^D$ as usual, and therefore the extended dilaton transforms as an ordinary tensor density of weight 1.